.

 Santa Fe is the capital city of province of Santa Fe, Argentina.
 It sits in northeastern Argentina, near the junction of the Parana and Salado rivers.
 It lies opposite the city of Parana, to which it is linked by the Hernandarias Subfluvial Tunnel.
 The city is also connected by canal with the port of Colastine on the Parana River.
 Santa Fe has about 369,000 inhabitants as per the .
 The metropolitan area has a population of 454,238, making it the ninth largest in Argentina.

-Santa Fe is linked to Rosario (170 km to the south), the largest city in the province, by the Brigadier Estanislao Lopez Highway and by National Route 11, which continues south towards Buenos Aires.
+Santa Fe is linked to Rosario , the largest city in the province, by the Brigadier Estanislao Lopez Highway and by National Route 11, which continues south towards Buenos Aires.

 History

-Santa Fe was originally founded in the nearby site of Cayasta in 1573.
-It was moved to the present site in 1653 due to the constant flooding of the Cayasta River.
-The city became provincial capital in 1814, when the territory of the province of Santa Fe was separated from the province of Buenos Aires by the National Constituent Assembly.
+Santa Fe was originally founded by Captain Juan de Garay in the nearby site of Cayasta in 1573.
+The site is today an historical park containing the grave of Hernandarias, the first American-born governor in South America.
+The settlement was moved to the present site in 1653 due to the constant flooding of the Cayasta River.
+The city became provincial capital in 1814, when the territory of the province of Santa Fe was separated from the province of Buenos Aires by the National Constituent Assembly, held in the city in 1853.

-The city in its current location is still not immune to flooding.
-On 29 April 2003 the Salado, which empties into the Parana near Santa Fe, rose almost 2 m in a few hours following heavy rainfall, and caused a catastrophic flood.
+Its location is still not immune to flooding, however.
+On April 29, 2003, the Salado, which empties into the Parana near Santa Fe, rose almost 2 m (6.5 ft) in a few hours following heavy rainfall, and caused a catastrophic flood.
 No fewer than 100,000 people had to be evacuated, and large sections of the city remained under water more than a week later.
+That year, the suspension bridge was reopened, and in 2008, the city's historic grain silos were converted into the Los Silos Hotel and Casino, and San Martin Street was pedestrianized.

 Climate